818-597-8627 info@rcdsmm.org

 The RCDSMM events calendar is your guide to conservation and education events in the Santa Monica Mountains.
 Check back often for new listings.

-Our team is looking for volunteers to help us plant and care for coast live oaks throughout Nicholas Flat in Leo Carrillo State Park.
+Our team is looking for volunteers to help us care for coast live oaks planted throughout Nicholas Flat in Leo Carrillo State Park.

 Become a part of healing the Santa Monica Mountains and RSVP for this event via the button below.